fixie/fixie/src/Fixie.VisualStudio.TestAdapter/README.md

 phase and the execution phase.
 Otherwise, you get a glitchy experience as Visual Studio tries and fails to match up actual execution results with the list of tests found at discovery time.
-4. Visual Studio requires that new versions of the runner be installed by installing a NuGet package.
-It is not enough to simply have the dlls under your packages folder.
-As a consequence, the VS runner doesn't run on the Fixie solution itself.
-See https://github.com/fixie/fixie.integration for a sample project which can be used to test the Visual Studio Test Adapter.
-5. It is highly likely that misleading errors will be reported in the Tests Output window upon upgrading.
+4. It is highly likely that misleading errors will be reported in the Tests Output window upon upgrading.
 When users of the Test Adapter upgrade to a new version Fixie, it is recommended that they remove the old version, close Visual Studio, reopen Visual Studio, and install the new version of Fixie.
-6. If you're having problems discovering or running tests, you may need to reset Visual Studio's cache of runner assemblies.
-Shut down all instances of Visual Studio, delete the folder `%TEMP%\VisualStudioTestExplorerExtensions`, and be sure that your project is only linked against a single version of Fixie.

 ## Fixie's Compromises